11 min read

 First, navigate to the thirdweb's dashboard.
 You will be prompted to connect your wallet.

 Since we are using a MetaMask wallet for this guide, we will click on the Connect Wallet button and select MetaMask as our sign-in option.
-Once we choose MetaMask, we will get a pop up like this:
+Then, follow the instructions on pop ups to sign in.

 Deploying the NFT Collection Contract

 In this section, we will deploy an NFT collection contract.
-After connecting to our MetaMask wallet, we are directed to thirdweb's dashboard with a button to deploy a new contract.
+After connecting to our MetaMask wallet, we are directed to thirdweb's dashboard with a few options to get started quickly.
+Click Contracts.

-To continue, click on the Deploy new contract button, and you'll be redirected to the contracts page. thirdweb allows us to deploy pre-built contracts through their frontend or via the thirdweb cli.
+To continue, click on the Ready-to-deploy button, and you'll be redirected to the contracts page. thirdweb allows us to deploy pre-built contracts through their frontend or via the thirdweb cli.
 This allows technical and non-technical users to easily deploy smart contracts.
 There is a wide variety of pre-built contracts you can easily deploy, such as NFT Drops, NFT Collections, Edition Drops, Tokens (ER20), Voting contracts, NFT marketplaces, and much more!
-For this guide's purpose, we will click Deploy Now under the NFT Collection section.
+For this guide's purpose, we will select NFT Collection.

-Next, on the NFT collection window, we are going to configure our NFT collection contract.
-Under Contract Metadata, we will populate the following fields:
+Next, on the NFT collection page, we will configure our NFT collection contract.
+After clicking the Deploy now button, we will populate the following fields under the Contract Metadata:

-Note that in the Payout Settings and Royalties section, the default recipient address is set to your connected wallet address.
+Note that in the Primary Sales and Royalties section, the default recipient address is set to your connected wallet address.
 Primary sales refer to the initial sales when users mint from your NFT Collection contract.
 Royalty sales derive from secondary market sales such as OpenSea, Rarible, LooksRare, etc.

 Once we are done filling in the contract information, we need to select which network to deploy this contract on.
-Expand the Network/Chain dropdown and select Rinkeby under test networks.
+Expand the Network/Chain dropdown and select Sepolia testnet.
 Click the Deploy Now button, and MetaMask will pop up.
-Next, confirm the transaction on MetaMask and navigate back to the thirdweb dashboard.
+Next, confirm the transactions on MetaMask.

 Minting an NFT Under our NFT Collection

-To mint an NFT under this Blueberry collection, all we have to do is click on the + Mint NFT button.
+To mint an NFT under the collection, all we have to do is heading to the NFTs tab, and then clicking on the + Mint button.

 When we click on the + Mint NFT button, a panel opens up to the right for us to fill in the information for the NFT, like the name, description, image, and any properties for the NFT if we like.
 NFTs can range from images to videos and other kinds of digital documents like texts, PDFs, etc.